-1207 Astrophysics
+Astrophysics

-1208 In addition to studying Earth and other bodies within the solar system, JPL has produced missions that have 1209 peered deeper into the universe and advanced the science of astrophysics.
-JPL designed and built the Wide 1210 Field/Planetary Camera, the main observing instrument on NASA's Hubble Space Telescope.
-Currently, the 1211 Origins program is studying the formation of galaxies, stars and planets; the Space Interferometry Mission is 1212 being developed for launch in 2009 to search for planets around other stars.
+In addition to studying Earth and other bodies within the solar system, JPL has produced missions and instruments that have peered deeper into the universe and advanced the science of astrophysics.
+JPL designed and built the Wide Field/Planetary Camera, the main observing instrument on NASA's Hubble Space Telescope.
+Currently, the Exoplanet Exploration Program is studying the formation of galaxies, stars and planets.

-- JPL manages several important future missions.
+JPL manages several important missions.
 The Gravity Recovery and Interior Laboratory (GRAIL) is the lunar counterpart of the very successful Gravity Recovery and Climate Experiment (GRACE), twin satellites that launched in 2002 to make detailed measurements of Earth's gravity field.
-Planned for launch in 2011, the GRAIL spacecraft will fly in a low-altitude, near-circular, polar lunar orbit to perform high-precision range-rate measurements to precisely measure and map variations in the Moon's gravitational field. - The Juno mission involves a five-year cruise to Jupiter using a spacecraft built by Lockheed Martin Space Systems.
-Scheduled for launch in August 2011, the mission would conduct an in-depth study of Jupiter through 33 eleven-day-long orbits upon arrival in July 2016.
-The mission would sample Jupiter's full range of latitudes and longitudes with the goal of understanding the origin and evolution of the planet, which will pave the way to a better understanding of the solar system and other planetary systems being discovered around other stars. - 1223 To summarize JPL's future missions, in the next ten to 15 years, it plans to be involved in some 25 flight missions 1224 to be launched and some 25 payload packages.
-These missions will require a new generation of spacecraft and 1225 instruments, new technology and new software.
+Launched in 2011, the GRAIL spacecraft is flying in a low-altitude, near-circular, polar lunar orbit to perform high-precision range-rate measurements to precisely measure and map variations in the Moon's gravitational field.

+The Juno mission involves a five-year cruise to Jupiter using a spacecraft built by Lockheed Martin Space Systems.
+Launched in August 2011, the mission would conduct an in-depth study of Jupiter through 33 elevenday-long orbits upon arrival in July 2016.
+The mission would sample Jupiter's full range of latitudes and longitudes with the goal of understanding the origin and evolution of the planet, which will pave the way to a better understanding of the solar system and other planetary systems being discovered around other stars.

+To summarize JPL's future missions, in the next ten to 15 years, it plans to be involved in some 25 flight missions and some 25 payload packages to be launched.
+These missions will require a new generation of spacecraft and instruments, new technology and new software.

-1227 This section describes the major science and observatory astronomy research conducted at TMF.
+This section describes the major science and observatory astronomy research conducted at TMF.

-1228 Science Research Programs
+Science Research Programs

 Atmospheric Science - NASA has built research and monitoring systems that use satellites, aircraft, balloons, and ground-based instruments.
 TMF is NASA's key station in the contiguous U.S. for ground-based atmospheric observations.
 Most of the atmospheric instruments at TMF provide data to the international Network for the Detection of Atmospheric Composition Change (NDACC).
-This international collaboration, involving more than countries, aims to detect, measure, and understand long-term changes in the global atmosphere and their relation to ozone depletion, global warming, and climate change.
+This international collaboration, involving more than 20 countries, aims to detect, measure, and understand long-term changes in the global atmosphere and their relation to ozone depletion, global warming, and climate change.
 Atmospheric Science projects at TMF include: